 We’re still hung up on her current boyfriend in the song “being in the club,” because that definitely seems to be about Harris, which keeps the timeline confusing.
 However, she could be combining the descriptions of her two exes on purpose.

 The mix-up may be a testament to how little she thinks about Harris or Hiddleston now that she’s got Alwyn on the mind.
-She notices all the little details about Alwyn, such as his drink of choice (“whisky on ice”), but doesn’t pay any mind to whatever her boyfriend is doing at the club.
+She notices all the little details about Alwyn, such as his drink of choice (“whiskey on ice”), but doesn’t pay any mind to whatever her boyfriend is doing at the club.
 It’s like she’s already put Hiddleston into the past once she sees Alwyn, and lumps Hiddleston into her pile of ex-boyfriends before they’ve actually broken up.
 She gets the facts of her exes mixed up because she doesn’t really care.

 He brings out the ‘old Taylor’ in her